mmalina/zabiny-temp/README.md

 For now, I set up a local Home Assistant add-on to run the wsgi app in gunicorn.

 All that's needed is to clone this repo in the `addons/` volume (e.g. mounted via the samba HA add-on), then refresh the add-ons and install the local addon.
-Once the add-on is running, the resulting json will be available at http://hassio.local:8080/ and this can be easily used with the rest sensor in HA.
+Once the add-on is running, the resulting json will be available at http://hassio.local:8000/ and this can be easily used with the rest sensor in HA (but in that case you will have to use the local hostname on the internal network, so the url will be http://local-zabiny-temp:8000/).